 The wood floors are installed after the drywall process has been completed, but are not stained just yet.
 Instead, because there is still significant work to be performed inside the home after the wood floors are installed, the wood floor company will return to stain the floors right before the punch out process.
 If specified on your Selection Sheet, the wood floor company will contact you shortly before they stain the floors to arrange a time to meet at the house to select your stain color (and scrape-level for Signature homes).
 The wood floor company will return again one or two days before closing to perform a light sanding and apply a final coat of stain so that your floors look brand-new when you move in.

 The house will be ready for trim after the wood floors are placed.
 Our skilled trim carpenters are responsible for much more than simply installing the tall baseboards and crown molding found throughout the home.
 The trim carpenters also install the cabinets, which are custom-built for each home by our local cabinet manufacturer, wood-casing and headers around the windows, the car siding ceiling kitchen and nook, and the beams, which the trim carpenters craft by hand.
-Additionally, if you opt for a trim consultation during your Pre-Construction Meeting, you will have the opportunity to meet with the head trim carpenter at your home to specify and personalize the layout of your closets.

 After the trim carpenters have completed their work, the house is ready to be painted!
 The painters perform extensive preparation before applying any paint or stain.
 These preparation steps include sanding cabinets and doors, caulking gaps between cabinets and trim, and taping off various areas of the home.
 Once the preparation work is completed, the painters will paint and stain the inside of the home, and then move outside to complete the exterior painting and staining.
 In all, the initial painting process generally takes one to two weeks.
 The painters will return again during the punch out stage to touch-up the paint before closing.